LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^^^^^^^^^^^^^

 **Description**
-   The initial delay in milliseconds before repeating keys.
+   The initial delay, in milliseconds, before repeating keys.
 Controls how fast keys will repeat themselves.

 **Default**
    ``500``